Application of Kohlberg Heinz Dilemma in Nursing Practice

 Stage 2: Pleasure -seeking orientation

 At this stage, children judge actions and behaviors based on how they fulfill individual needs.
-They realize that there are various views handed down by those in power.
+They realize that those in power hold down various views.
 Different people have different viewpoints.
 For example, in the case of the Heinz dilemma, one might say that Heinz was right to steal the drug, but another would say that the chemist doesn't share the same viewpoint.

 One child from Kohlberg's experiment said Heinz might steal the drug to heal his wife; however, if he wants to marry someone healthy and younger, he doesn't have to.
 Another child added that Heinz might steal the drug because he needs someone to take care of their children.